CS839/Verification-for-Network-Attention/README.md

 We have the ground truth bounding box for the objects to be classified.
 By aligning the true box and attention mask, we could measure how close they are.

-Week of X
+## Week of 1
-On a scale of 1-10, how do we rate our progress over the past week?
+### On a scale of 1-10, how do we rate our progress over the past week?
+We have to firstly set up a valid task to attack.
+This task has to expose the existing neural net's disadvantage, which is the misplacement of attention even given the correct prediction.
+To show the attention, we could use a common visualization tool called CAM("Learning Deep Features for Discriminative Localization").
-What did we accomplish from last week's tasks?
+### What did we accomplish from last week's tasks?
+We set up a dataset called "1234" task.
+The first group of images contains number 4 and other random number in {1,2,3} while another group does not contain "4".
-What problems or concerns do we have?
+### What problems or concerns do we have?
+How to set up a "fair" training dataset so that the neural network will not be biased by other information should be carefully considered.
-What do we plan to accomplish do over the next week?
+### What do we plan to accomplish do over the next week?
+We plan to set up a traditional neural network to train based on such task and visualize its attention to see if such phenomenone exists.